ibilalkayy/60-Days-Of-DevOps/Days/day23.md

         - name: c00
           image: ubuntu
           command: ["/bin/bash", "-c", "while true; do echo Hello-Bilal; sleep 5; done"]
-    restartPolicy: Never	#Defaults to Always

-- `kubctl apply -f pod.yml` will run the comands that are present in the yaml file.
+- `kubectl apply -f pod.yml` will run the comands that are present in the yaml file.

 - `kubectl get pods -o wide` will show you the exact location of the pods with their ip addresses.